micahstubbs/bbgs-ui-prototypes/06/README.md

-This iteration adds input both for neo4j Cypher graph search queries
+This iteration adds an input box for neo4j Cypher graph search queries

 This query finds all of the blocks from user `enjalot` that mention blocks or are mentioned themselves.
 Then, we show those blocks as well as all 1st degree connections